ishuar/zero-to-hero-devops-roadmap/linux/day-3/file-permissions.md

 ## Introduction

-Welcome to Day 3 of Linux from the "Zero to Hero DevOps Roadmap" series, where we unravel the essential elements of Linux for aspiring DevOps engineers.
+Welcome to Day 3 of the linux fundamentals from Zero to Hero DevOps Roadmap series!
 Today's focus is on a fundamental aspect that underpins secure and efficient operations in a Linux environment – **file permissions**.

 In the world of DevOps, understanding and managing file permissions is more than just a technical necessity; *it's a cornerstone of security, collaboration, and seamless workflow*